ahbou/ABTagView/README.md

 *  Removing a tag with backspace OR with a tap
 *  Configure an action after tag is tapped

+## Usage

+Copy all the AVTag* files from the classes folder to any project.

 ## License